liferay/liferay-docs/devGuide/en/chapters/04-theme-development.markdown

 structure is created automatically.
 Also, a default `sitemap.json` file is created in the `resources-importer` folder and a default `liferay-plugin-package.properties` file is created in the `WEB-INF` folder.

-Theme developers have two options for specifying the resources to be imported with their theme.
+You have two options for specifying resources to be imported with your theme.
 The recommended approach is to add resource files to the folders outlined above and to specify the contents of the site or site template in a `sitemap.json` file (described below).
 Alternatively, you can use an `archive.lar` file to package the resources you'd like your theme to deploy.
-To create such an `archive.lar`, just export the contents of a site using the site scope.
-Then place this `archive.lar` file in your theme's `<theme-name>/docroot/WEB-INF/src/resources-importer` folder.
+To create such an `archive.lar`, just export the contents of a site from Liferay Portal using the site scope.
+Then place the `archive.lar` file in your theme's `<theme-name>/docroot/WEB-INF/src/resources-importer` folder.
 If you choose to use an archive file to package all of your resources, you won't need a `sitemap.json` file or any other files in your `<theme-name>/docroot/WEB-INF/src/resources-importer` folder.
-Note, however, that LAR files are version-specific; they won't work on any version of Liferay other than the one from which they were exported.
-For this reason, using the `sitemap.json` file to specify specific resources is the most flexible approach.
-If you're developing themes for Liferay Marketplace, you should use the `sitemap.json` to specify resources to be imported alongside your theme.
+Note, however, a LAR file is version-specific; it won't work on any version of Liferay other than the one from which it was exported.
+For this reason, using a `sitemap.json` file to specify resources is the most flexible approach.
+If you're developing themes for Liferay Marketplace, you should use the `sitemap.json` to specify resources to be imported with your theme.

 The `sitemap.json` in the `<theme-name>/docroot/WEB-INF/src/resources-importer`
 folder specifies the site pages, layout templates, web content, assets, and portlet configurations provided with the theme.
-This file describes the contents and hierarchy of the site and allows Liferay to import it as a site or site template.
+This file describes the contents and hierarchy of the site for Liferay to import as a site or site template.
 Even if you're not familiar with JSON, the `sitemap.json` file is easy to understand.
 Let's examine a sample `sitemap.json` file:

 	{
 		"layouts": [